 If you were to introduce another gecko but of the opposite sex, there would be less fighting but almost certainly a lot more of a different F-word!
 Male and female geckos can live together, and they won’t socialize as such, but they will mate and make more baby geckos.
 If you are thinking of this setup so they won’t get lonely, don’t.
 They don’t value each other’s companionship and won’t feel any less ‘lonely’ just because they have a mate.

-Which leads us on to the third option – ignoring each other.
+This leads us to the third option – ignoring each other.
 At best, if you have a partner for your gecko they will essentially take no notice of each other.
 If the tank is big enough for them both then they will just go about their lives, not giving any special attention to their tank-mate.
 Sure they will be aware of each other and will occasionally investigate this other gecko they see, but they won’t become friends or show any sign of affection for each other.

 Should Baby Leopard Geckos Be Kept With Adult Geckos?